 Effective change management always includes reinforcement, but projects often overlook this step, even though it is critical to the long-term success of a change.
 In reality, your entire change management plan should include reinforcing efforts from the very beginning.

-But how do you do this?
-Your communication plan, sponsor roadmap and coaching plan all directly influence reinforcement at the individual level.
+The Communication Plan, Sponsor Roadmap and Coaching Plan all directly influence reinforcement at the individual level.
 The daily work you do with sponsors and managers reinforces messages about why the change is happening, how it impacts employees, and why the change is important.
 The integration with your project team to understand where the project is, what milestones are coming, and how the project is evolving provides you with opportunities to continually reinforce the value of change management and focus on how projects impact your people.

 Implementing corrective actions and celebrating success